Transportation in Washington, D.C.: Bicycle and scooter

+Ferries and water taxis

+A Potomac Water Taxi docked at Old Town Alexandria.

+Water taxi service in Washington DC is operated by City Cruises.
+The system operates between Georgetown, National Harbor, Alexandria, The Wharf, and the Navy Yard; primary running on the Potomac River.
+The boats are ADA compliant.
+In 2026, the system shut down for a period of time due to a sewage spill in the Potomac River.

+A free ferry service operates on the Washington Channel between The Wharf at Recreation Pier and East Potomac Park.
+The system operates primarily operates in the warmer months.
+The service is dog-friendly with space for bikes, strollers, and golf bags.

 Air

 Dulles International Airport in Loudoun County is the primary international airport for the Washington area.

 Aviation chart showing restricted airspace in the Washington DC area.

 Washington, D.C., is served by three major airports: two are located in suburban Virginia and one in Maryland.

 Ronald Reagan Washington National Airport is the closest—located in Arlington County, Virginia, just across the Potomac River from Hains Point, and accessible via Washington Metro.
 The airport is a hub for American Airlines and is conveniently located near the downtown area; however, it has somewhat restricted flights to airports within the United States because of noise and security concerns.